A guide to your jewellery insurance options

 Jewellery carries a lot of significance for us.
 Your favourite piece might be an antique wedding ring, or gift from a special event like your graduation—it could even be something you bought for yourself just because.

-Whatever the reason, having the right insurance can cover you in the event of accidental loss, damage or theft (at home or away).
-Today, we’ll look at your jewellery insurance options – including the ins and outs of insuring what’s precious to you.
+Whatever the reason, having the right insurance can provide cover for your items in the event of accidental loss, damage or theft (at home or away).
+Explore your jewellery insurance options – including the ins and outs of insuring what’s precious to you.

 Insuring your jewellery at home and away

-We know your jewellery collection is unique—that’s why AAMI Home Contents Insurance offers different types of cover to suit your needs.
+We know your jewellery collection is unique—that’s why AAMI Contents Insurance offers different types of cover to suit your needs.
 The best part?
 You don’t need to own a home to protect your beloved items.
-Renters can get in on AAMI Contents Insurance too!
+Renters can get in on the action too!

-These items don’t need to be specified under AAMI Contents Insurance.
-If an uninvited intruder nicks your $500 watch (or you lose it in any other insured event), you’ll be covered even if it isn’t listed specifically on your policy.
-But remember, there’s a $1000 limit, so a watch worth $5000 wouldn’t be covered for the full amount.
+With AAMI Contents Insurance, jewellery and watches are covered up to the value of $2,000 per item or set.
+So if an intruder nicks your $500 watch (or you lose it in any other insured event in the home), you’ll be covered even if it isn’t listed specifically on your policy.
+But remember, there’s a $2,000 limit, so a watch worth $5,000 wouldn’t be covered for it’s full value.

 Away from home:

 Have a jewellery piece you can’t leave home without?
 Perhaps it’s a family heirloom or your best pearl earrings.
-Be sure to get AAMI Portable Valuables Cover before you walk out the door.
-We’ll cover your items for loss and accidental damage, as well as insured events like fire, flood, storm and theft.
-And because we’re talking jewellery—you’re covered anywhere in the world for up to 30 consecutive days, as long as the items are on you or in a secure safe.
+AAMI Portable Valuables Cover can be useful before you walk out the door.
+For an additional premium, this optional cover can insure your jewellery and watches for accidental loss or damage, as well as insured events like fire, flood, storm and theft^.
+And because we’re talking jewellery—you’re covered anywhere in the world for up to 30 consecutive days, as long as the items are being worn by you or in a secure safe.

-A note on excesses: an excess will generally apply to all jewellery claims.
-Remember, AAMI’s Portable Valuables Cover excess is $100 (for specified and unspecified items).
-So, if it costs $5000 to replace a stolen engagement ring you specified on your plan, your claim will be $4900, after the $100 excess is removed.
+An excess will generally apply to all jewellery claims.
+AAMI’s Portable Valuables Cover excess is $100 (for specified and unspecified items).
 To learn more about your excess, read the Product Disclosure Statement.
 You’ll also get the lowdown on what’s covered and what’s not.

 Most insurers will offer bespoke replacement for one of a kind jewellery items, provided their value is specified on your policy.
 What this means is that your insurer can allow a jeweller to assess an item and put forward a solution for replacement.
 If they can make the item bespoke, it will either be reproduced using pre-existing moulds or completely from scratch.